Russtopia/bacillus/README.md

-Existing automated build/CI systems such as Jenkins, buildbot, concourse, and so on are large and/or difficult to set up, and have many external dependencies. gofish is a single static binary with almost zero external configuration.
+Existing automated build/CI systems such as Jenkins, buildbot, concourse, and so on are large and/or difficult to set up, and have many external dependencies. bacillus is a single static binary with almost zero external configuration.

 ### Building and Installing